Zelenskyy pushes for speedy support to avoid more deaths

 “There is no alternative to speed, because it’s speed that life depends on,” Zelenskyy told the Munich Security Conference in Germany.

-Ukraine depends on Western weapons to thwart Russian President Vladimir Putin's ambition to seize control of large areas of the country.
-The military aid has become a test of foreign governments' resolve amid increasing financial costs.
+Ukraine depends on Western weapons to thwart Russian President Vladimir Putin's ambition to seize large areas of the country.
+The military aid has become a test of foreign governments' resolve in light of increasing financial costs.

 About 40 heads of state and government, as well as politicians and security experts from almost 100 countries are due to attend the three-day gathering amid fears that the fighting in Ukraine could invite a new Cold War.